 - Develop a resource list for businesses, including financial and technical assistance programs and providers.

 Designation as a Leadership Certified Community lasts five years and includes annual reviews of websites.
-If the website information is out of date or inconsistent, it will result in suspension of certification and all benefits associated with certification.
+If the website information is out of date or inconsistent, it will result in the suspension of certification and all benefits associated with certification.

 Current Leadership Certified Communities

 You can apply at any time.
 However, to be certified to receive bonus points on various DED grant applications, you must apply 45 to 60 days before the grant application due date.
 This will give DED the proper time to ensure the community has received the Leadership Designation.